 Course descriptions, prerequisites, corequisites are available on the FGCU website at https://fgcu-web02.fgcu.edu/CourseDescriptions/.

 Availability of Courses

 The university does not offer all of the courses listed in the catalog each year.
-The Schedule of Classes should be consulted to determine which courses are offered each semester.
+The Course Schedule should be consulted to determine which courses are offered each semester.